smooren-veneta/VenetaRecuitment/Recruitment_usecase/Veneta.Recruitment.ConsumerService/README.md

 # Event Sourcing Implementation for E-commerce Platform API

-## Objective:
+## Objective
-The objective of this assignment is to design and implement an API using Event Sourcing for an E-commerce platform.
+The objective of this assignment is to design and implement an API using **Event Sourcing** for an e-commerce platform.

-The E-commerce platform has the following consumer business processes:
+The platform should support the following consumer-related business processes:
-* Create consumer for new customers
+- Create a consumer (for new customers)
-* Update First and Lastname
+- Update a consumer’s first and last name
-* Update Address
-* Show an consumer.
-* Show all consumers.
-The company also wants you to add some test coverage.
+- Update a consumer’s address
+- Retrieve a single consumer
+- Retrieve all consumers

+Additionally, the company requires you to include **test coverage** for your implementation.

-You can use this solution or create something from scratch.
+You may build on the provided solution or create one from scratch.

+---

-# Api crawler
+# API Crawler

-## Objective:
+## Objective
-Create a seperate solution that pulls all the customers and stores it seperatly.
+Create a separate solution that retrieves all consumers from the platform and stores them independently.

+---

-You have 4 hours to complete as much as possible.
+⏱️ **Time limit:** You have 4 hours to complete as much of the assignment as possible.